SilvestriStefano/SilvestriStefano.github.io/src/index.md

 Juggling, coding (mostly in Mathematica, p5js, python), making origami, and, most importantly, playing with animals.

-{% image "assets/img/EkBalam.jpg", "Stefano in front of the ruins of Ek Balam", "In front of the ruins of Ek Balam." %}
+{% image "assets/img/EkBalam.jpg", "Stefano on the Acroplis of Ek' Balam", "View from the Acropolis of Ek' Balam." %}